MattWillFlood/Bio/content/_index.md

 * **Markerless (Monocular) Motion Capture:**
   *Development and application of markerless (monocular) motion capture for the assessment of pathology and real-world monitoring of gait pre and post surgery.*

-* **Web Search Infodemiology:**
-  *Using open-source internet data (traffic volume, search term frequency, etc.) to identify trends and patterns of behaviour that can inform about public behaviour when seeking medical info online.*
-  *Currently developing a graph network model to examine correlated search trends for orthopaedic and neuromuscular disease.*

 * **Wearable Sensor Applications in Medicine:**
   *Always following latest innovations in the area of wearable sensors and devices for clinical research.*